chiiya/filament-access-control/README.md

 - CRUD resources for admin users, roles and permissions
 - Admin users _may_ belong to **one** role
 - Admin users can have direct permissions or indirect permissions through their role
-- Security: When creating admin users through the admin interface, no password is specified.
+- When creating admin users through the admin interface, no password is specified.
 Instead, the user receives an email prompting them to set their password
-- Security: Optional account expiry for admin users
+- Optional account expiry for admin users.
+Expired accounts are no longer able to log in

 ## Installation